-(98) The College Pro Vice-Chancellor will support the development of a pitch paper and subsequent development of a business case for submission to Portfolio Strategy Group (PSG), using the curriculum management system, for any proposed program which will:
+(95) The College Pro Vice-Chancellor will support the development of a pitch paper and subsequent development of a business case for submission to Portfolio Strategy Group (PSG), using the curriculum management system, for any proposed program which will:

-- a. be a new offering; - b. replace an existing offering and have an increase in the number of units at the same or higher AQF Level; - c. replace an existing offering and be offered at a higher AQF Level; or - d. be offered in conjunction with another provider or a new location of offer for the University.
+- a. be a new offering; - b. have an increase in the number of units at the same or higher AQF Level; - c. be offered at a higher AQF Level; or - d. be offered in conjunction with another provider or a new location of offer for the University.

-(99) The College Pro Vice-Chancellor may be required, on advice from the Deputy Vice-Chancellor (Academic), to develop a pitch paper and subsequent business case, using the curriculum management system, for submission to the PSG for any:
+(96) The College Pro Vice-Chancellor may be required, on advice from the Deputy Vice-Chancellor (Academic) and Vice President, to develop a pitch paper and subsequent business case, using the curriculum management system, for submission to the PSG for any: